Support our women-forward initiative!

 According to research, “Early in boys’ and girls’ educational experiences, there are gendered expectations regarding what girls and boys are ‘good’ at or ‘should’ be focusing on.
 These different expectations, as well as external pressure to conform to stereotypes about gender roles, follow women and men into classes, extracurricular activities, college majors, and career directions.”

 According to the International Maritime Organization, women represent only 2% of the world’s 1.2 million seafarers.
-In Washington State, a mere 3% of sailors are female, and only 2.5% of maritime careers are held by women.
+In Washington State, a mere 3% of sailors are women, and only 2.5% of maritime careers are held by women.

 What does it mean to Give Like a Girl?

 To “give like a girl” denotes strength, resilience, courage, and a spirit of adventure.
-One does not need to be a girl to give like a girl, in fact, many men donate to Give Like A Girl.
+One does not need to be a girl to give like a girl.
+In fact, many men donate to Give Like A Girl.

 Your Donation Changes the Equation

 Gifts to Give Like a Girl provide funding for sailing and other maritime-related education programs offered by the Northwest Maritime Center.
 In priority order, our current areas of funding focus include:

 - Girls’ Boat Project, a year-long woodworking, sailing, and maritime trades class for middle school girls